Universal Credit (UC) is now digital in Stockport

 The introduction of the ‘Digital’ Universal Credit service at Stockport Job Centre Plus will see a rapid increase in the number of claimants moving on to the new benefit.
 Customers of Stockport Homes making a new claim after 21 November 2018 for any of the above benefits will claim Universal Credit instead.

 All working age claimants on the above benefits who do not move on to Universal Credit as a result of making a new claim will be migrated over to Universal Credit between 2019 and 2023.
+Any change in your benefits will see you moving over to Universal Credit, so it is best to be prepared now, rather than be caught out when the changes come.
+Follow our five easy steps below to make sure you are ready for any changes, and click through to our FAQ page here for more information on UC.

 Are you UC ready?